Gravitational wave: Determining direction of travel

 The difficulty in directly detecting gravitational waves means it is also difficult for a single detector to identify by itself the direction of a source.
 Therefore, multiple detectors are used, both to distinguish signals from other "noise" by confirming the signal is not of earthly origin, and also to determine direction by means of triangulation.
 This technique uses the fact that the waves travel at the speed of light and will reach different detectors at different times depending on their source direction.
 Although the differences in arrival time may be just a few milliseconds, this is sufficient to identify the direction of the origin of the wave with considerable precision.

-Only in the case of GW170814 were three detectors operating at the time of the event, therefore, the direction is precisely defined.
-The detection by all three instruments led to a very accurate estimate of the position of the source, with a 90% credible region of just 60 deg^{2}, a factor 20 more accurate than before.
+For example, in the case of GW170814, triangulation of all three instruments estimated the position of the source within a 90% credible region of just 60 deg^{2}, an accuracy record for the time.
+Sky localization of GW events continues to improve as of May 2026, for example with GW240615 localized to 6 deg^{2}.